natekinne97/Geography-Quiz/README.md

 # Geography-Quiz
-#A quick way to test your geography skills.
+A great way to put your knowledge of odd geography to the test.
+Do you have what it takes?